Protocol73/Computercraft/README.md

 Link to Mod: http://www.computercraft.info/

-#These have only been run in Computercraft 1.6
+--NOTE-- These have only been run in Computercraft 1.6

-Links to http://turtlescripts.com (Broken @ the Moment)
+Link to http://turtlescripts.com (Broken @ the Moment)

+I will be using pastebin links for now.

 Simple Door Lock: http://turtlescripts.com/project/gjdi35-Simple-Door-Lock